sympa-community/gpldoc/man/sympa-show_pending_lists.1.md

 # DESCRIPTION

-Print all pending lists for the robot, with informations.
+Print all pending lists for the robot, with information.